Tomorrow's Energy, Revised And Expanded Edition

 About the Author

-Peter Hoffmann is editor of The Hydrogen & Fuel Cell Letter.
-He is former Washington correspondent for McGraw-Hill World News and the author of The Forever Fuel: The Story of Hydrogen.
+The late Peter Hoffmann was editor of The Hydrogen & Fuel Cell Letter.
+He was former Washington correspondent for McGraw-Hill World News and the author of The Forever Fuel: The Story of Hydrogen.